1. Provide the Basics for Your Koi

-Koi, goldfish or shubunkin, how do you choose?
+Koi, goldfish, or shubunkins, how do you choose?
 Koi are by far the most popular pond fish, so let's discuss what it takes to help koi thrive.

 First, koi are very hardy and adjust well to less than ideal situations.
 Even though there are specific recommendations and persistent controversies regarding how to best care for koi, overall, keeping koi is a low stress hobby.

-Two things consistently found in Aquascape ponds that house happy and healthy koi are a gravel bottom and a water depth of two feet.
-The gravel provides a place for bacteria to grow, which keep the algae to an optimum level, and the koi root in the gravel with their barbels (whiskers) to feed, which limits or even eliminates your need to feed them.
+Two things consistently found in Aquascape ponds that house happy and healthy koi are a gravel bottom and a water depth of at least two feet.
+The gravel provides a place for bacteria to grow, which keeps the algae to an optimum level, and the koi will root in the gravel with their barbels (whiskers) to feed, which limits or even eliminates your need to feed them.

 If you enjoy feeding your fish, please note that koi will eat more than they should, so limit their food to what they can eat within five minutes.
 Also, do not feed them when the water temperature is under 50 degrees, as you can harm them and even cause their death due to their slower metabolism in colder water.